mluts/pastebin/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/prologic/pastebin)](https://goreportcard.com/report/github.com/prologic/pastebin)
 [![Coverage](https://coveralls.io/repos/prologic/pastebin/badge.svg)](https://coveralls.io/r/prologic/pastebin)

-pastebin is a web app that allows you to create smart bookmarks, commands and aliases by pointing your web browser's default search engine at a running instance.
-Similar to bunny1 or yubnub.

-## Installation
+pastebin is a self-hosted pastebin web app that lets you create and share "ephemeral" data between devices and users.
+There is a configurable expiry (TTL) afterwhich the paste expires and is purged.
+There is also a handy CLI for interacting with the service in a easy way or you can also use curl!

 ### Source